 The painting progresses in silence after that.
 He colors her lips, pale pink that reminds him of cherry blossom, and then her eyes.
-Her eyes are a cold gray, gaze vacant and emotions distant.
-How boring.
+Her eyes are cold brown, gaze vacant and emotions distant.
+How dull.

-After an hour or so, he put his paintbrush down and leans back on his chair.
+After an hour or so, he puts his paintbrush down and leans back on his chair.
+She looks fatigued.
 “Shall we take a break?”
 Silence.
 “You may talk.”

 “When you’re married to him,” he says, “tell him to dress you in vibrant colors.
-You look better in them.”
+You’ll look better in them.”

-The young girl laughs softly.
+The young woman finally cracks a smile, then laughs softly.
+A soft, fractured sound.
 “I’m afraid that that’d be useless.
 My fiancé doesn’t like them.
 Once I dressed myself in this bold shade of red, and the moment he saw me he told me to go change.”

 “And you obediently followed all his wishes?
 How foolish.
 You could have told him what you want.
 Is it so hard for you to stand up for yourself?”
-He’s angry now, and his voice rises sharply to the sky.
+His whole face reddens, and his voice rises sharply to the sky.
 Above them, birds previously perched on a tree branch leave in a flurry.
 Weak.
 What a weak soul.

 Her eyes dart to the ground and she takes a deep breath.

 “In this world, Mister, woman’s voice is the sound of rustling leaves.